fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^^^

 This trap occurs when implementing abstraction results in failure to take into account the full picture behind fairness in a situation.
+Many tasks of a data scientist involve some form of formalization: from measuring real-world phenomena as data to translating business KPI's and constraints into metrics, loss functions, or parameters.
-Elements behind fairness that cannot be abstracted through a purely mathematical framework include procedurality, contextuality and contestability.
+We fall into the formalism trap when this translation fails to account the social dimensions associated to the problem.
+Social dimensions that cannot be abstracted through a purely mathematical framework include procedurality, contextuality and contestability.

 Example: Consider the use of "risk scores" to decide the outcomes individuals will experience.
 Risk scores may be used to determine risk of recidivism in crime,